Perspekt/shelley-testnet-scripts/README.md

 Q: How do you increase pledge after registration:
 A: just do the registering procedure again, with a new certificate registered by a tx, except ignore the 500ADA deposit fee and don't regenerate a delegate certificate.

+Missing witness means you are signing it with keys that don't match utxo you are using to pay for tx...
+-Homer